What is The Consortium’s Orientation Program like? Hear perspectives from alumni who have been through it. Does this reflect your experience?

 The 45th OP in Minneapolis expanded The Consortium’s Orientation Program to four and a half days, where it remains today.
 CEO Peter Aranda and Janice Wells-White, vice president for program administration, implemented a career track system, exposing MBA prospects to a wider range of management functional areas before they embark on their business education.

-“For 50 years, the Orientation Program has been the premier event that has something for all constituents of The Consortium,” Jones writes in Leading the Challenge of Change.
+“For 50 years, the Orientation Program has been the premiere event that has something for all constituents of The Consortium,” Jones writes in Leading the Challenge of Change.
 “It has provided incoming students with direction as they pursue their MBA studies, and introductions to corporate America as they look forward to their future careers.
 For corporate partners, it has served as a valuable source of diverse talent at a single event.”

 Pictured above: A scene from “Rossi’s Jazz Room,” a social event from The Consortium’s Orientation Program in 2004.
 This year was the first OP for current Consortium CEO Peter Aranda.